Capacitary Muckenhoupt Weights and Weighted Norm Inequalities for Hardy-Littlewood Maximal Operators: Introduction and Main Results

 \end{enumerate} \end{thm} Here and thereafter, a weight $w$ satisfying \eqref{eq12-12-a} is called the \emph{capacitary Muckenhoupt $\mathcal A_{1,\delta}$-weight} with respect to the Hausdorff content, denoted as $w\in \mathcal A_{1,\delta}$.

 Below are three comments on Theorems \ref{them-1013-1} and \ref{them-0919-1}.

-\begin{rem} We point out that Theorems \ref{them-1013-1} and \ref{them-0919-1} revisit the classical Muckenhoupt theroem for maximal operator $\mathcal M$.
-Recall that when $\delta=n$, the Hausdorff content $\ch_\fz^n$ is equivalent to the Lebesgue measure, namely, there exists positive constants $K_1(n)$ and $K_2(n)$ such that, for all measurable subset $E\subset \rn$,
+\begin{rem} We point out that Theorems \ref{them-1013-1} and \ref{them-0919-1} revisit classical Muckenhoupt's theroem for maximal operator $\mathcal M$.
+Recall that when $\delta=n$ and limiting to Lebesgue measurable functions, the Hausdorff content $\ch_\fz^n$ is equivalent to the Lebesgue measure, namely, there exists positive constants $K_1(n)$ and $K_2(n)$ such that, for all measurable subset $E\subset \rn$,

 which is essential obtained by the equivalence between the $n$-Hausdorff measure and the Lebesgue measure; see L. C. Evans and R. F. Gariepy \cite[Chapter 2.2]{eg15} for the detail.
-In this case, the capacitary Hardy-Littlewood maximal operator $\cm_{\ch_\fz^n}$ goes back to the classical Hardy-Littlewood maximal operator $\mathcal M$ and the capacitary Muckenhoupt weights class $\mathcal A_{p,n}$ is just the classical Muckenhoupt class $A_p$ for Lebesgue measurable weight functions.
-Thus, when $\delta=n$, Theorems \ref{them-1013-1} and \ref{them-0919-1} return exactly to the classical Muckenhoupt theorem, that is, the maximal operator $\mathcal M$ is of strong-type $(p,p)$ for $p\in(1,\fz)$ if and only if $w\in A_p$, and is of weak-type $(1,1)$ if and only if $w\in A_1$. \end{rem}
+In this case, the capacitary Hardy-Littlewood maximal operator $\cm_{\ch_\fz^n}$ goes back to the classical Hardy-Littlewood maximal operator $\mathcal M$, and when limiting to Lebesgue measurable weight function class, the capacitary Muckenhoupt weights class $\mathcal A_{p,n}$ is just the classical Muckenhoupt class $A_p$, denoted by $\mathcal A_{p,\,n} \sim A_p$.
+Thus, when $\delta=n$, Theorems \ref{them-1013-1} and \ref{them-0919-1} return to classical Muckenhoupt's theorem, that is, the maximal operator $\mathcal M$ is of strong-type $(p,p)$ for $p\in(1,\fz)$ if and only if $w\in A_p$, and is of weak-type $(1,1)$ if and only if $w\in A_1$. \end{rem}

 \begin{rem} To show Theorems \ref{them-1013-1} and \ref{them-0919-1}, we develop a new approach in the Choquet integral setting where the classical methods no longer apply.
-Moreover, even when returning to the classical $A_p$ weight setting, the approach developed in this paper for proving Theorems \ref{them-1013-1} and \ref{them-0919-1} provides new and broadly applicable proofs, which avoid linearity of integrals, the countable additivity of measures, or the Fubini theorem. \end{rem}
+Moreover, even when returning to the classical $A_p$ weight setting, the approach developed in this paper for proving Theorems \ref{them-1013-1} and \ref{them-0919-1} provides new proofs, which avoid linearity of integrals, the countable additivity of measures, or Fubini's theorem. \end{rem}